jpyneni3/TasteMates/README.md

 ## DESCRIPTION (Describe the package in a few paragraphs)
 ### NLP
+This package is contained in the /nlp directory.
+All code for analyzing textual review data is within  Reviews_NLP_and_Embeddings.ipynb.
+The package contains data loading and formatting cells to group by either business id or user id.
+This notebook generates files for textual user similarity and sorted lists of hotwords for download and use in the generation of word clouds in our API.
+The code is split into 3 blocks for data loading and imports, top-n textual user similarity, and a hotword extractor for restaurant reviews.
+This package uses the spaCy and NLTK python frameworks for NLP and automatically downloads the appropriate small English language model and PUNKT tokenizer model as dependencies of the bag-of-words token embedding, frequency analysis, and constituency parsing functionalities over cumulative review data.

 ### Content-Based Filtering for Recommending Restaurants
 This package is contained within the /recommenders directory.
 All code for the recommender is within Content_Based_Filtering.ipynb.
 This package contains methods to get recommended restaurants given a specific restaurant id and to get recommended restaurants given a specific user_id.
 This recommender system is already connected to the Visualizations, therefore this notebook is only useful to test the standalone restaurant recommender.
 More information on how to reproduce results in shown below.